cloudera/hue/docs/sdk/sdk.md

 ### Authentication Backends

-Hue exposes a configuration flag ("auth") to configure a custom authentication backend.
+HUE exposes a configuration flag ("auth") to configure a custom authentication backend.
 See
 See http://docs.djangoproject.com/en/dev/topics/auth/#writing-an-authentication-backend
 for writing such a backend.

-In addition to that, backends may support a `manages_passwords_externally()` method, returning True or False, to tell the user manager application whether or not changing passwords within Desktop is possible.
+In addition to that, backends may support a `manages_passwords_externally()` method, returning True or False, to tell the user manager application whether or not changing passwords within HUE is possible.

 <!--
 ### Django Models